wormhole-foundation/wormhole/DEVELOP.md

 This should work on Linux, MacOS and possibly even Windows.

-After installing all dependencies, just run `tilt up`.
+After installing all dependencies, just run `tilt up --update-mode=exec`.
 Whenever you modify a file, the devnet is automatically rebuilt and a rolling update is done.

 Watch pod status in your cluster: `kubectl get pod -A -w`.